Cooking white rice to perfection is hard enough, but have you ever tried creating mouth-watering brown rice using a pan and some boiling water?

 Instead, make certain that the rice cookers on your shortlist are all straightforward to clean.
 You should remove the inner pan with ease and clean it using nothing more than soap and hot water.
 Then, please leave it to soak in the unlikely event of rogue grains of rice sticking to the sides.

 While this might seem an unimportant point, buy a poor-quality rice cooker without the requisite treatment, and we can guarantee you’ll regret it.

 To round out, we’ve assembled answers to the most frequently asked questions about Japanese rice cookers.

-Firstly, you can just leave your rice cooking in the background without any kind of input while you cook the rest of your meal.
+Firstly, you can leave your rice cooking in the background without any input while cooking the rest of your meal.
 This alone makes them a worthwhile addition to any kitchen with lots of rice-based meals being cooked.
-The warming function and timer onboard most of the best models gives you even greater freedom.
+The warming function and timer onboard most of the best models give you even greater freedom.
 Easy to clean and easy to use, these things are also cheap.
 What’s not to love?

 2) What is a fuzzy logic rice cooker?